rmsare/ec-simple/README.md

 # ec-simple
-Download summary data from LiCOR eddy covariance station
+This repo contains a simple pipeline for downloading summary data from a LiCOR eddy covariance station and applying some QC filters.